mono/website/docs/about-mono/languages/csharp.md

 -   **smcs**: compiler to target the 2.1 mscorlib, to build [Moonlight](/docs/web/moonlight/) applications.
 -   **dmcs**: compiler to target the 4.0 mscorlib.

 Starting with Mono version 2.11 a new unified compiler **mcs** is available.
 It replaces all previous runtime specific compilers (gmcs, dmcs, smcs).
-They still exist (as scripts only) to ease the migration path to mcs but we recommend to use mcs.
+They still exist (as scripts only) to ease the migration path to mcs but we strongly recommend to use mcs.

 Bug reports or any compiler issue can be [filed on our bug tracking system.](/community/bugs/)